 Diamond engagement rings for the masses

 Although diamonds have been popular for several hundred years with royalty, it’s only been the past 100 years or so that non-royalty have worn diamonds, especially on the third finger of the lady’s left hand.
-Back in Victorian times, “Diamonds were very popular but had not as yet become the epitome for engagement rings…birthstones were still considered the favorite stone choice for that occasion.”5 (p.
-210, Bell) Besides using the bride’s birthstone, sometimes the parents of both the bride and groom’s birthstone flanked the bride’s stone.
+Back in Victorian times, “Diamonds were very popular but had not as yet become the epitome for engagement rings…birthstones were still considered the favorite stone choice for that occasion.”
+(Collecting Victorian Jewelry, C. Jeanenne Bell, G.G., pg.
+210) Besides using the bride’s birthstone, sometimes the parents of both the bride and groom’s birthstone flanked the bride’s stone.
 The upper middle class however, began to emulate royalty by wearing diamonds whenever financially possible.

 Diamonds began appearing in engagement rings on a regular basis during the Edwardian period.
 Again, because Royalty often dictated fashion, Alexandra, the wife of King Edward VII, loved diamonds and pearls and often wore diamond rings.
 From around 1910-1930, sometimes a single diamond, sometimes a diamond set with other fine stones such as rubies and sapphires, became fashionable for those who could afford them in their engagement rings.

 However, diamonds were still costly and out of reach for most of the middle class.
 When diamonds are found in rings from the Edwardian through the Art Deco eras, they are usually small, ranging from .05 to .25 points in carat weight.

 When the Great Depression hit, the use of diamonds in engagement rings came to a screeching halt.
 More cost effective stones, even fakes, were commonly substituted for a diamond.
 Spinels, amethysts, citrines and even pearls were used instead.